DIFFERENT TYPES OF CONCENTRATES

 If you’ve ever used a pen vaporizer, you’ve probably consumed CO₂ oil.
 Carbon dioxide oil is taking the world of industrial hash oil production by storm: it has many advantages over other extraction methods, such as a contaminant-free extraction process, high productivity, and most importantly, the opportunity to separate cannabinoids.
 And different terpenes during the extraction process.
 CO₂ extraction uses supercritical CO₂ calibrated at different temperatures and pressures to isolate the exact combination of cannabinoids and terpenes that the extractor is looking for.

 What are the drawbacks?
-The main drawback of CO₂ extraction is that it requires costly machinery and a lot of laboratory experience, which means that this extraction method is out of most homebrews’ reach.
+The main disadvantage of CO₂ extraction is that it requires costly machinery and a lot of laboratory experience, which means that this extraction method is out of most homebrews’ reach.

 For more detailed information, see our section below on CO₂ extraction.